AdrianMelGon/React_api/README.md

 The repository contains two files: The React app (products) and the API (myAPI).

-Install the all dependencies in both files by the "npm install" command
+Install all dependencies in both files by the "npm install" command

 Run both programs by the command "npm start"